SerenaMK/SerenaMK/README.md

 Efficiency is key: I don't like wasting time, whether my own or my client's.
 Let's get you exactly what you want, without cutting corners.
 I take pride in my work and in delivering the best possible results.
 <br><br>

 I know the value of "tried and true", while also keeping in mind that those who only ever play it safe don't stand out from the crowd.
 Nothing ventured, nothing gained.
-Creativity and innovation can make the difference: my work helps my client stand out while remaining professional and providing a great user experience.
+Creativity and innovation can make the difference: my work helps my client stand out while conveying professionalism and providing a great user experience.

 <br><br>